laurentperrinet/laurentperrinet.github.io/content/publication/rentzeperis-22-areadne/index.md

+---
----abstract: 'Experimental evidence suggests that activity in sensory cortices is sparse in that only few neurons out of a large pool that could respond to sensed stimuli, are active at a time.
+abstract: 'Experimental evidence suggests that activity in sensory cortices is sparse in that only few neurons out of a large pool that could respond to sensed stimuli, are active at a time.
 Generative learning models that aim to replicate sensory systems could deviate from sparse activity patterns when representing noisy signals.
 We